 Unfortunately, sometimes big life events, such as the loss of your job or the death of a spouse, may create a financial avalanche too strong to overcome.
 In such cases, filing for Chapter 7 bankruptcy may be the right option to help you start over again.
+Perhaps you are wondering Is Chapter 7 Bankruptcy right for me?

 It is important to note that Chapter 7 bankruptcy does not eliminate certain types of debt such as some government fines, restitution, child and spousal support, tax liability debts, debts from intentional and malicious injuries, drunk driving-and other criminal-related debts, or most student loan debt.

-It is important to speak with a qualified bankruptcy attorney to understand the specific types of debt that you will be able to eliminate – as well as those that you will not.
+When making the determination is Chapter 7 Bankruptcy right for me, it is important to speak with a qualified bankruptcy attorney to understand the specific types of debt that you will be able to eliminate – as well as those that you will not.
 Contact one of our experienced chapter 7 bankruptcy attorneys today at the Chicago Bankruptcy Clinic to discuss whether or not chapter 7 bankruptcy is right for you.

+Perhaps you are wondering, is Chapter 7 Bankruptcy right for me?
 Before you can even file for Chapter 7 bankruptcy, you must first be eligible.
 This means that your income must be lower than the median income for those in Illinois.
 Should your income exceed this median, you must then be able to demonstrate that your disposable monthly income isn’t capable of covering your debts.
 You can prove this by passing a “means test.”

 If you do not pass the means test you are not eligible to file for Chapter 7.
 However, you can instead file for Chapter 13 bankruptcy.
 While there are exceptions to this, they are often complex and require the assistance of a knowledgeable and experienced bankruptcy attorney who can help to walk you through everything.